Aeropress Inverted Method Tutorial – Does It Make Better Coffee?

 On this note, remember that if you use the standard method, place the plunger into the chamber after stirring to create negative pressure and not let more coffee drip through.
 I touched on this in the standard Aeropress recipe.

-Some coffee aficionados also say that it allows for more contact between the grinds and the water, emulating immersion brewing like a French press, so the coffee tastes richer.
-I disagree with this since both methods need to be stirred and steeped, so they are both brewing via immersion.
+Besides the above 2 points, some coffee aficionados also say that the upside-down method allows for more contact between the grinds and the water, emulating immersion brewing like a French press, so the coffee tastes richer.
+I disagree with this reasoning since both methods need to be stirred and steeped, so they are both brewing via immersion.

 The things you need for inverted Aeropress coffee

-The main tools you need for the inverted brewing method are the same as the standard method.
+The main tools you need are the same for both the inverted brewing and standard methods.
 However, there are some slight changes in the grind size and water temperature.

 You’ll need:

-- 15-18 grams of freshly ground coffee beans
+• 15-18 grams of freshly ground coffee beans (check out our list of the best coffee beans for the AeroPress)

 Grind size for the inverted method

-My recipe calls for slightly cooler water than I usually use, so you can grind a little coarser.
+My recipe calls for slightly cooler water than I usually use, so you can use a grind size that’s a little coarser than recommended.

 I recommend using a medium grind with the inverted method on the Aeropress.